20 Foods to Boost Your Vagina Health

 Foods with omega-3 fatty acids (such as fish) promote heart health and circulation around the body.
 Why is that important for the vagina?
 It keeps the blood flow pumping down there, which is a major boost for your sex drive, says Taub-Dix.

 But that's not the only thing that beneficial to your lady-parts.
-A 2010 study found that women who consumed a diet rich of this omega-3s were 22 percent less likely to develop endometriosis than those who didn't.
+A 2010 study found that women who consumed a diet rich of this omega-3s were 22% less likely to develop endometriosis than those who didn't.

 Broccoli may not be the hottest veggie on the block, but this study may change your mind.
-A study from 2007 found that women who ate foods rich in flavonoid kaempferol––like broccoli––saw their risk for ovarian cancer reduced by a whopping 40 percent.
-Here are 7 Foods That Fight Cancer.
+A study from 2007 by Harvard researchers found that women who ate foods rich in flavonoid kaempferol—like broccoli—saw their risk for ovarian cancer reduced by a whopping 40%.

 They're more for just dipping ranch!
-In the same study, researchers found that women who consumed flavonoid luteolin (found in carrots, cabbages, and peppers) saw a 34 percent reduced risk of ovarian cancer.
+In the same study, researchers found that women who consumed flavonoid luteolin (found in carrots, cabbages, and peppers) saw a 34% reduced risk of ovarian cancer.
 All I gotta say is pass the veggies, please!